 Reporting and dashboards

 Success starts with understanding and insight.
 Data reporting is all about understanding the “what” of data.
 What are we looking at?
 What is going on with the data?
 Reporting tools are generally high-level tools for graphical representation of data that can be easily understood by everyone in the organization.
 They show key metrics that provide an overview of the business and its key performance indicators.
 They are business intelligence solutions that help with better decision making.
 This bird’s eye view of data means that these tools are heavily used by management and C-level executives for a quick glance.
-Reporting tools comprise of ad-hoc queries, dashboards and reports and they are an important part of the BI market.
+Reporting tools include ad-hoc queries, dashboards and, reports and they are an important part of the BI market.

 - QlikView: QlikView is part of the Qlik portfolio of business intelligence apps.
 It provides guided analysis paths which allow you to discover trends in the data and make more meaningful decisions.
 You can develop customized apps with the tool and easily integrate with other business applications as well.

 - Style Intelligence: InetSoft’s Style Intelligence platform combines data modelling with data visualization to provide analytical dashboards and reporting solutions.
-Based on your goals and usage, you can pick from the following three products: dashboards and analytics, reports or the full package with complete data intelligence.
+Based on your goals and usage, you can pick from the following three products: dashboards and analytics, reports, or the full package with complete data intelligence.

 - Clearify QQube: Clearify wants to make it easier for you to get information that will help you run your business.
 Their reporting and dashboards platform, Clearify QQube, makes it simple for you to access important business information.
-It’s specifically geared towards small businesses in a variety of industries.
-It’s a powerful tool that can be integrated with Microsoft Excel, Power BI, SAP Crystal Reports and Tableau.
+It’s specifically geared toward small businesses in a variety of industries.
+It’s a powerful tool that can be integrated with Microsoft Excel, Power BI, SAP Crystal Reports, and Tableau.